 Desertcart purchases this item on your behalf and handles shipping, customs, and support to Japan.

-The Mackie Mix8 is a compact 8-channel analog mixer designed for musicians, creators, and live sound professionals.
-It features two studio-grade mic/line inputs with 48V phantom power, full 3-band EQ on all channels, and flexible connectivity including aux send/return.
-Delivering high-headroom, low-noise performance in a portable form factor, the Mix8 is a reliable, professional-grade mixer that fits perfectly in any creative setup.
+The Mackie Mix8 is a compact 8-channel analog mixer designed for musicians, podcasters, and live streamers seeking professional sound quality.
+Featuring two mic/line inputs with 48V phantom power, full 3-band EQ on all channels, and flexible routing options, it delivers high-headroom, low-noise performance in a rugged, portable design.
+Perfect for home studios and live setups, the Mix8 combines Mackie's legendary reliability with versatile connectivity and precise tone shaping.

 | Audio Input | Microphone (XLR), Line (1/4''), Auxiliary |